 Skin and soft tissue mass

-Skin and soft tissue tumors can emerge nearly anywhere in the body.
+Skin and soft tissue masses, also known as tumors or lumps, can be a concerning issue for many individuals.
+This type of tumor can emerge nearly anywhere in the body, but are most commonly found on the skin and in the subcutaneous tissue.
 Often, these initially present as lumps or bumps.
-There are three distinct categories of skin or soft tissue masses.
+There are three distinct categories of skin or soft tissue masses:

 - Intermediate lesions that can grow and invade nearby tissues and organs, but usually do not spread to other parts of the body.